Hiking in the Bay of the Somme: 10 must-do tours

 Discover this trail of 4kmwhich begins in Fort-Mahon-Plage.
 You will discover a natural dune environment that is extremely sensitive and the presence of the Oyat, a plant that stabilises it.
 Then you will cross the shrubby dune composed of thorny thickets of sea buckthorn and privet.
 As you move away from the shore, you will discover the pannes which are home to a whole range of remarkable flora as well as amphibians.

 At the exit of the pine forest is the commune Quend-Plage where you can observe the fields of mussels and various species of sea birds.
-You finish the journey by walking up the Avenue de la beach which will take you back to the starting point.
+You finish the journey by walking up the beach avenue which will take you back to the starting point.

 To complete this article we invite you to read : nature activities in the somme bay.